jw4hv/Geo-SIC/README.md

     We use .yaml file to manage the paramters used in this model, an example of parameters is given as follows,

                     study:
-                            name: 'prototype' (namming the model)
+                            name: 'prototype' (naming the model)

                     data:
                         predict: '2D' (choose 2D or 3D)